Liberal Party (UK): Rise of New Liberalism

 The late nineteenth century saw the emergence of New Liberalism within the Liberal Party, which advocated state intervention as a means of guaranteeing freedom and removing obstacles to it such as poverty and unemployment.
 The policies of the New Liberalism are now known as social liberalism.

 Liberal politicians David Lloyd George and Winston Churchill enacted the 1909 People's Budget which specifically aimed at the redistribution of wealth.

 The New Liberals included intellectuals like L. T. Hobhouse, and John A. Hobson.
 They saw individual liberty as something achievable only under favourable social and economic circumstances.
 In their view, the poverty, squalor, and ignorance in which many people lived made it impossible for freedom and individuality to flourish.
 New Liberals believed that these conditions could be ameliorated only through collective action coordinated by a strong, welfare-oriented, and interventionist state.

-After the historic 1906 victory, the Liberal Party introduced multiple reforms on a range of issues, including health insurance, unemployment insurance, and pensions for elderly workers, thereby laying the groundwork for the future British welfare state.
+Following the historic 1906 victory, the Liberal Party introduced multiple reforms on a range of issues, including health insurance, unemployment insurance, and pensions for elderly workers, thereby laying the groundwork for the future British welfare state.
 Some proposals failed, such as licensing fewer pubs, or rolling back Conservative educational policies.
 The People's Budget of 1909, championed by David Lloyd George and fellow Liberal Winston Churchill, introduced unprecedented taxes on the wealthy in Britain and radical social welfare programmes to the country's policies.
 In the Liberal camp, as noted by one study, "the Budget was on the whole enthusiastically received."
 It was the first budget with the expressed intent of redistributing wealth among the public.
 It imposed increased taxes on luxuries, liquor, tobacco, high incomes, and land – taxation that fell heavily on the rich.
 The new money was to be made available for new welfare programmes as well as new battleships.
 In 1911 Lloyd George succeeded in putting through Parliament his National Insurance Act, making provision for sickness and invalidism, and this was followed by his Unemployment Insurance Act.